Laura (Billy Joel song)

-"Laura" is a song written by Billy Joel that was first released on his 1982 album The Nylon Curtain.
+"Laura" is a song written by Billy Joel, and first released on his 1982 album The Nylon Curtain.

+A live version of the song, recorded at Madison Square Garden in New York, was included as the final track on disc one of the double CD 12 Gardens Live (2006).

 Lyrics and music

-Producer Phil Ramone described the song as being "philosophical and dark."
-The lyrics of "Laura" depict the singer as being co-dependent on a woman named Laura.
+Producer of The Nylon Curtain, Phil Ramone, described "Laura" and two other songs from the album ("Scandinavian Skies" and "Where's the Orchestra?") as "philosophical and dark".
+Written in the first person, the lyrics depict the singer as being co-dependent on a woman named Laura.
 Musicologist Walter Everett describes Laura as being "an aggressive woman who traumatizes the singer."
 He can't resist taking her phone calls, even though he knows she is trouble and that his efforts to help will only lead to more problems.
 She calls him in the middle of the night and pushes his emotional buttons.
 According to music critic Mark Bego, Laura appears to be a friend, as the lyrics such as "Living alone isn't all that it's cracked up to be" seem to imply that the singer is reflecting on how his "newfound bachelorhood isn't as much fun as he had hoped it to be."
 In his frustration with Laura, Joel inserts an f-bomb into the lyrics, surprising listeners who regarded Joel simply as a balladeer.
 Essayist Chuck Klosterman interpreted the lyrics as Laura "is slowly killing the narrator by refusing to end a relationship that is clearly over.
 Klosterman interpreted the song as being sung by a narrator who is not intended to be Billy Joel himself who has a life that seems to be perfect even though he harbors a dark secret in his emotionally "exhausting" relationship with Laura, who may be an ex-wife.